-Commissioner Oduyebo earned a Master's Degree in Mediation and Conflict Resolution and a PhD in Clinical Psychology with a concentration in Criminology and Justice System Studies.
+Commissioner Oduyebo earned a Master's Degree in Mediation and Conflict Resolution and a PsyD in Clinical Psychology with a concentration in Criminology and Justice System Studies.
 He is an effective Mental Health Clinician working with youth of all backgrounds and cultures.
 He has lived in Prince George's County since 1989.
-He has worked with domestic and international leaders and business consultants in a variety of industries and comes to the Commission with a deep passion to assure Prince Georgians that the County cares, that it is willing and ready to protection their interests through a fair arbitration process that could help in breaking impasses and overcoming resistance and hurtles.
-Dr. Oduyebo is a proud husband and proud father to four young men.
+He has worked with domestic and international leaders and business consultants in a variety of industries and comes to the Commission with a deep passion to assure Prince Georgians that the County cares, that it is willing and ready to protect their interests through a fair arbitration process that could help in breaking impasses and overcoming resistance and hurdles.
+Dr. Oduyebo is a proud husband and father to four young men.

 Andrea R. Price-Carter

 Commissioner Reed has spent most of his adult life working on civil rights issues on Capital Hill and at various nonprofits, including nearly six years at the Washington Bureau of the National NAACP.
 Currently, he works at the National Community Reinvestment Coalition (NCRC) as their Senior Policy Advocate working with community leaders, policymakers, and financial institutions to champion fairness and end discrimination in lending, housing, and business.
 Commissioner Reed grew up in Fort Washington, Maryland and is a product of the Prince George's County Public Schools, graduating from Suitland High School.
 A proud alumnus of Hampton University, he obtained his Bachelors Degree in Mass Media with a concentration in Public Relations in 2002.
 He has also earned a Graduate Certificate in Legal Studies from Georgetown University and a Masters Degree and Graduate Certificate from John Hopkins University in Government and Government Analytics, respectively.